-Stats

-The enemy stats are similar to the Heroes' stats and are summariesed below.
+Stats - the enemy stats are similar to the Heroes' stats and are summarised below.

-Health - how many wounds it can withstand.
-When an Enemy's Health falls to zero it is dead and the mini is removed.

-Speed - each turn it can move a number of squares 'up to' this fixed Speed - a D6 is not rolled.

-Attacks (Fighting) - how many attacks it has with a hand-weapon each turn.

-Only 1 missile attack can be made each turn.

-Attack Success (Fighting) - the chance that an attack with a hand weapon will potentially strike and wound the hero.

-Missile Success (Shooting) - the chance that a missile will will potentially strike and wound the hero.

-Defend Success (Fighting & Shooting) - the chance that an attack can be avoided or absorbed without causing a wound to the enemy.
+- Health how many wounds it can withstand.
+When it falls to zero it is dead and the mini is removed. - Speed each turn it can move a number of squares 'up to' this fixed Speed. - Attacks (Fighting) how many attacks it has with a hand-weapon each turn.
+(Only 1 missile attack can be made each turn). - Attack Success (Fighting) the chance that a hand-weapon attack will potentially strike and wound a hero. - Missile Success (Shooting) the chance that a missile attack will potentially strike and wound the hero. - Defend Success (Fighting & Shooting) the chance that an attack against it can be avoided or absorbed without causing a wound to the enemy.